-Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures the Licensing Authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-The Licensing Authority will also expect the licence applicant to offer his/her own suggestions as to the way in which the licensing objectives can be met effectively.
+Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+This licensing authority will also expect the licence applicant to offer his/her own suggestions as to the way in which the licensing objectives can be met effectively.

-The Licensing Authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
+This licensing authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
 Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in a non-adult gambling specific premises in order to pursue the licensing objectives.
 These matters are in accordance with the Gambling Commission's Guidance.

-The Licensing Authority will also ensure that where category C or above machines are on offer in premises to which children are admitted:
+This authority will also ensure that where category C or above machines are on offer in premises to which children are admitted: